amazingrando/badcamp-2016-training/README.md

 # BADcamp — Living Style Guides in Drupal 8 for Designers and Front-enders

-This Drupal site uses the Four Kitchens base theme with Pattern Lab, found at https://github.com/fourkitchens/fourk.
+This Drupal site uses the Four Kitchens base theme with Pattern Lab, found at https://github.com/fourkitchens/emulsify.
+(Formerly fourk)

 ## Before you start